Kidney transplantation: Contraindications for kidney recipients

 Contraindications to receiving a kidney transplant include both cardiac and pulmonary insufficiency, as well as hepatic disease and some cancers.
 Concurrent tobacco use and morbid obesity are also among the indicators putting a patient at a higher risk for surgical complications.

 Kidney transplant requirements vary from program to program and country to country.
 Many programs place age limits (e.g., the person must be under a certain age to enter the waiting list) and require that one must be in good health (aside from kidney disease).
 Significant cardiovascular disease, incurable terminal infectious diseases, and cancer are often transplant exclusion criteria.
 In addition, candidates are typically screened to determine if they will be compliant with their medications, which is essential for the survival of the transplant.
 People with mental illness and/or significant ongoing substance abuse issues may be excluded.

 HIV was at one point considered to be a complete contraindication to transplantation.
 There was fear that immunosuppressing someone with a depleted immune system would result in the progression of the disease.
-However, some research seem to suggest that immunosuppressive drugs and antiretrovirals may work synergistically to help both HIV viral loads/CD4 cell counts and prevent active rejection.
+However, some research seems to suggest that immunosuppressive drugs and antiretrovirals may work synergistically to help both HIV viral loads/CD4 cell counts and prevent active rejection.